MBA - Triple Accredited| Master Of Business Administration Skip to main content

 • Additional fees for international students: International students pay an International Registration Fee (IRF) per academic year.
 Students from countries other than those in the Southern African Development Community also pay an International Tuition Fee (ITF) (i.e. students from SADC countries are exempt from the ITF).

-• Study materials: Study fees include books and study materials.
-Travel and accommodation: Students are responsible for their own travel and accommodation arrangements and costs.
+• Travel and accommodation: Students are responsible for their own travel and accommodation arrangements and costs.

 Financing

-Capitec’s credit for education solution
+Capitec’s credit-for-education solution

-Capitec offers credit for education at a discounted rates which allows prospective students, to apply for a loan.
-To apply, the applicant must be permanently employed, 18 years or older, and have a valid South African ID document.
+Applicants must be permanently employed and have a valid SA ID.
 A provisional quote or admission letter from Stellenbosch Business School is needed to process the credit application.
 Apply for credit at Capitec’s credit solution through the Business School

 Initiation, service fees and T&Cs apply.
 Capitec Bank is an authorised financial services provider (FSP 46669) and registered credit provider (NCRCP13).